 3/12/2020: In response to Governor Newsom’s update this morning, and with an abundance of caution for the safety of our filmmakers, guests, and partners, we are working on updating our plan and messaging for 2020.
 Stay tuned for updates.

 3/9/2020: NBFF continues to meet on a daily basis with local, state, and federal agencies to plan for a safe event.
 As a result of this dialogue and the recommendations of Newport Beach Public Health, the 2020 event is proceeding with safety as a top priority.
 We’ll continue to provide updates as we receive them.

 Emergency and Non-Emergency Contact Information

 For all emergencies, contact Police, Fire, and EMS by dialing 9-1-1.

 For non-emergencies dial 3-1-1, or contact the Newport Beach Police Department directly at 949-644-3681.

-Always exercise common sense and good judgment when traveling and attending events in Orange County.
+Always exercise common sense and good judgment when traveling and attending events in Newport Beach for the Film Festival.
 Here are some ways to do that:

 - If you see suspicious activity, say something.
 Call 9-1-1 immediately.